 - Key Signatures for Major & Minor Keys

 - Intervals: Numbers and Qualities for Simple and Compound Intervals (analyzing and notating)

 - Triads: Major, Minor, Augmented, Diminished

-Counterpoint: to be exempted from MUS 231 (Species Counterpoint) and/or MUS 405 (Tonal Counterpoint)
+Advanced Music Theory: Take this exam to be exempted from MUS 231 (Species Counterpoint), MUS 232 (Diatonic Harmony), MUS 233 (Chromatic Harmony), and/or MUS 405 (Tonal Counterpoint).

-Students who pass a portion of the theory placement exam, and are not required to take one or both of the harmony courses (MUS 232 and MUS 233), still must take counterpoint (MUS 231) before advancing in our theory sequence.
+All students must take counterpoint (MUS 231) before advancing in our theory sequence.
 This should not be interpreted as a step backwards, but merely a rounding-out of SF State’s music degree requirements.
-Students who have not studied counterpoint may attempt this section, but it is ok to skip that part of the exam and just plan on taking MUS 231.

 - Writing 2-part, 5th Species Counterpoint and including labeled examples of Passing Tones, Neighbor Tones, Nota Cambiatas and Ornamented Suspensions